volodkaly/Symfony_hostel/Readme.md

+# 🎬 Quick demo (for interviews)

+## Switch to the simplified branch:

+### git checkout local

+## Start a local server:

+### php -S localhost:8000 -t public

+## Then open http://localhost:8000 in your browser to quickly show the app without Docker.

-#This repository currently contains 2 branches
+# This repository currently contains 2 branches

 ## 1) Simplified local version on branch 'local'